Rapatas/transmitron/README.md

 - **Profiles.** Store connections to brokers.
 - **Multiple Connections.** Connect to multiple `Profiles` at the same time using tabs.
-- **Snippets.** Store messages in a nested folder structure, ready to publish.
+- **Archive.** Store messages in a nested folder structure, ready to publish.
 - **Record History.** Record received messages and play them back later.
 - **Text Folding.** For messages with nested data.
 - **Syntax highlight, detection & formatting.** Supports JSON, XML & binary.